Name the Font Hero

 User Interface

 The UI was designed around the brand of name the font, which we designed together.
-This case study is available in the branding section of my portfolio, or from here:
+This case study is available in the branding section of my portfolio.
+For now, here’s a glimpse of the final design:

 Landing page with a clear call-to-play